davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 SurveyTakingConversationMachine
 ```

 A conversational survey (`SurveyTakingConversationMachine`) is, in hindsight, just a voice agent running a state machine.
+I just didn't have the voice agent yet.
 My POC was five years too early for the tooling we now have with realtime agentic voice models!

 The POC didn't seem to get much traction internally, which had me scratching my head — the approach seemed like such a natural fit to me.
-One reason may be that `xState v4` had not yet formalized use of the Actor model — that came with `xState v5`, released in late 2023.
-The Actor model fits beautifully on top of a state machine: if the machine definition is a JSON blob serialized in your database, inflated at runtime, then the Actor is the user working their way through the states, guards, and actions defined by the machine.
+Maybe the idea was too ahead of its time, maybe XState wasn’t mature enough for the team, or maybe I just wasn’t good at pitching. 😅

+A more likely reason is that my POC hadn't fully solved the serialization/runtime challenges; I had conceptualized how it would work as a machine definition as a JSON blob serialized in your database and inflated at runtime, but I didn't show how that could happen aside from a basic demo using `localStorage`.

-With `v5`, XState made this explicit — every running machine _is_ an actor, and you get `getPersistedSnapshot()` to serialize the full actor state and restore it later with `createActor(machine, { snapshot: restored })`.
-Will you look at that, the round-trip from database to runtime and back that the van Gurp & Bosch paper was gesturing at with their XML serialization and FSM instantiation patterns, just with JSON instead of `.ser` files!
+XState `v4` had not yet formalized use of the Actor model, which sits beautifully on top of a state machine; in `v5`, XState made this explicit — every running machine _is_ an actor, and you get `getPersistedSnapshot()` to serialize the full actor state and restore it later with `createActor(machine, { snapshot: restored })`.

-Maybe the idea was too ahead of its time, maybe xState wasn't mature enough, or maybe I just wasn't good at pitching. 😅
+In 1999, van Gurp & Bosch were solving the same problem with XML and Java serialization:

+> FSMAction components are instantiated, configured and saved to a file using serialization.
+The saved files are referred to from the XML file as .ser files.
+When the framework is configured the .ser files are deserialized and plugged into the FSM framework.

+The round-trip from database to runtime and back that they were building with `XML` and `.ser` files is the same round-trip XState v5 gives you with `JSON` and `getPersistedSnapshot()` — same architectural instinct, 25 years apart.

 ## Deterministic Core, Agentic Shell

-Anyways, fast forward to now, and I keep coming back to this idea as I repeatedly see the pattern of legacy applications that could be vastly simplified by using a state machine in the core.
+Anyways, I keep coming back to this idea as I repeatedly see the pattern of legacy applications that could be vastly simplified by using a state machine in the core.

-Which brings me back to where I started with this brain dump: Gary defined the functional core and imperative shell as a pattern that informed the type of code and approach to testing that I have seen work extremely well in practice.
+Which brings me back to where I started: Gary defined the functional core and imperative shell as a pattern that informed the type of code and approach to testing that I have seen work extremely well in practice.
 I think we are now entering a time where we can apply a similar architectural lens to apps that leverage LLMs.

 Because I lack originality, and I really like Gary, I'm calling it **deterministic core, agentic shell**.